DeFuniak Springs, Florida

-DeFuniak Springs is a city in Walton County, Florida, United States.
-The population was 6,968 as of the 2020 Census.
-The county seat of Walton County, the city also serves as a hub for many residents in surrounding communities.
-In 2019, MSN's Insider Online named the city as the "best small town in Florida".
+DeFuniak Springs (/də'fjuːniːæk/ də-FEW-nee-ak) is a city in and the county seat of Walton County, Florida, United States.
+The population was 5,919 as of the 2020 Census, up from 5,177 at the 2010 census.
+Crestview–Fort Walton Beach–Destin metropolitan area.

 DeFuniak Springs is home to Lake DeFuniak, one of two spring-fed lakes in the world that is nearly perfectly round.

+DeFuniak Springs serves as a hub for residents in surrounding rural and unincorporated communities.
+Areas such as Paxton, Mossy Head, Ponce de Leon, and others in between utilize the services of DeFuniak Springs.

 History

+Founding

 The town was founded during the late 19th century as a resort development by the officers of the Pensacola and Atlantic Railroad, a subsidiary of the Louisville and Nashville Railroad.
 The P&A was organized to connect the terminus of the L&N at Pensacola to the western terminus of a predecessor of the Seaboard Air Line Railroad at River Junction—now Chattahoochee—in the 1880s.
-The town was named after Frederick R. De Funiak, a vice-president of the L&N. Like much of Northwest Florida, DeFuniak Springs was settled mainly by Scots from Virginia and the Carolinas.
+The town was named after Frederick R. DeFuniak, a vice-president of the L&N. Like much of Northwest Florida, DeFuniak Springs was settled mainly by Scots from Virginia and the Carolinas.

+Chautauqua

 DeFuniak Springs was established as a final-destination resort.
 The developers enlisted the cooperation and aid of the Chautauqua Movement.
 The Chautauqua Hall of Brotherhood, an auditorium seating 4,000, was constructed on Lake DeFuniak in the center of town.
 Seminars, classes, and the like were held in the Hall of Brotherhood building for people on vacation.

 The auditorium of the building was severely damaged by Hurricane Eloise in 1975 and razed.
 In 2003, the Chautauqua Hall of Brotherhood Foundation, Inc., a charitable foundation, started a capital campaign to restore the historic building.
 The westerly portion of the building facing Circle Drive was still in use at that time.